GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, you may reduce the casting time by 1 action (to a minimum of 1)

-**Critical Failure**: You casue some form of interference, inducing spell sickness equal to half (round down) of the spell's tier and preventing you from affecting any crassine charm attuned to you so long as you have spell sickness.
+**Critical Failure**: You cause some form of interference, inducing spell sickness equal to half (round down) of the spell's tier and preventing you from affecting any crassine charm attuned to you so long as you have spell sickness.

 #### Creeping Death